jekyllgrim/ZScript_Basics/Pointers_and_casting.md

 	{
 		baby = Spawn("CacoBaby",pos);
-		if (baby)	//don't forget to immediately null-check the pointer! baby.Warp(self,64,0,0);	//moves the spawned baby 64 units in front of self (CacoDaddy) }
+		if (baby)	//don't forget to immediately null-check the pointer! baby.Warp(self, 64, 0, 0);	//moves the spawned baby 64 units in front of self (CacoDaddy) }
 	HEAD A 10 A_Look;
 	wait;